VincentBailly/rfcs-1/accepted/0034-dependency-strictness.md

 ## Unresolved Questions and Bikeshedding

-- npm supports circular dependencies, should strict mode support them?
-If so, would circular symlink be an issue?

-  - answer: yes we should support them, circular symlink should not be an issue.

 - Should we use symlinks or junctions on Windows?
 Both of them have drawbacks:

   - Junctions have to be representated by an absolute path, this means that junctions cannot be committed to git or packed into a package.